DylanCheetah/simple-todo/README.md

 # simple-todo
-A simple todo list with both a web and mobile interface.
+A simple todo list with a website and mobile app.